ayoayco/Cozy/README.md

   <a href="https://cozy-reader.netlify.app" target="_blank"><img src="https://raw.githubusercontent.com/ayoayco/cozy/main/.github/assets/screenshot.png" /></a><br />
   <a href="https://cozy-reader.netlify.app" target="_blank">&nearr; Try the App! &nearr;</a><br />
 </p>

+## So, how is this app different?

+Well here's what I’m building:
+1. An app that just works, no sign ups or setups.
+2. Progressively enhanced experience.
+Main feature works even without JS.
+Removing distractions happen on the server and dead clean HTML gets delivered
+3. All your data are cached and does not leave your device;  offline access is by default
+4. Cloud-sync will be opt-in, with your choice of provider

 ## Roadmap
 | Feature | Status |